FIRST IN SAFETY. FIRST IN CLASS.

 Best in class customer service.

 Security Aviation’s other specialty area is customer service.
 The phone is answered 24/7, 365 days a year.
 Whether a patient needs a medevac flight to Seattle, or a North Slope drill rig needs a hot part, we aim to be wheels up within an hour after the call comes in.
 We also cater to customers who need to customize complicated, multi-stage flights over the course of several hours, days or even weeks.
 Our experience in Alaska aviation means we offer a vast network of contacts across the state.
-In other words, we know whom in Sheldon Point to call for fuel at midnight on Christmas Eve.
+In other words, we know whom to call for fuel at midnight on Christmas Eve.
 Those types of contacts are developed over decades of working closely with the aviation community, as well as officials in local cities, towns and villages.